 Orthorexia can develop from a desire to eat healthily that spirals into an obsession with the purity of food consumed.
 While anorexia is a focus on being thin, orthorexia is a fixation on healthy food.

-Orthorexics can become rigid about what and when they eat, to the extent of bringing their own healthy food with them when they eat out at restaurants or at friends’ houses.
-This strictness around food can lead orthorexics to feel superior about food when compared with their peers.
+Those with orthorexia can become rigid about what and when they eat, to the extent of bringing their own healthy food with them when they eat out at restaurants or at friends’ houses.
+This strictness around food can lead to feeling superior about food when compared with their peers.
 However, their lives can become isolated because they spend so much time planning their diet, and feelings of failure can consume them if they ever ‘slip up’ and diverge from their meal planning.